cddesja/lavaan-reproducible/README.md

 - Curren, Muthen, & Harford.
 (1998). _The Influence of changes in marital status on development trajectories of alcohol use in young adults_.
 Journal of Studies on Alcohol.
 See `curran1998-alcohol_trajectories.R`
 - Little, Slegers, & Card.
 (2006). _A Non-arbitrary Method of Identifying and Scaling Latent Variables in SEM and MACS Models_.
 Structural Equation Modeling.
 See `little2006-scaling.R`
 - Millsap & Yun-Tein.
 (2004). _Assessing factorial invariance in ordered-categorical measures_.
 Multivariate Behavioral Research.
 See `millsap2004-FIorderedCategorical.R`.
+- Raykov, Dimitrov, Marcoulides, Li, & Menold.
+(2018). _Examining measurement invariance and differential item functioning with discrete latent construct indicators: A note on a multiple testing procedure_.
+Educational and Psychological Measurement.
+See `raykov2081-dichotomousMI.R`.